contactxiaohui/talk1/README.md

  very good

- pls take a look at if you can access this url:  http://portal.contoso.uat/sites/cockpit/_vti_bin/listdata.svc/自定义列表
+ pls take a look at if you can access this url:  http://portal.contoso.uat/sites/cockpit/_vti_bin/listdata.svc/自定义列�

+ are you busy  today ?�